keybase/book-content/D-docs/03-teams/05-details.md

 ### team.invite

 Admins can invite members into teams without their being Keybase users.
-The invites can be refered to by social media handles or by email addresses.
+The invites can be referred to by social media handles or by email addresses.
 In the former case, when users sign up, admins can check that the social media proofs were satisfactory before keying the team for the user.
 In the case of `email`-based invitations, the admin has to take Keybase's word for the legitimacy of this proof.
 Admins who